 Getting around Gotland is easy by car and by bicycle.

 A must on Gotland is a visit to Sudret and Fårö to visit the giant Rauks – natural limestone pillars that proudly dot the coastlines here.
 If you are a movie buff you’ll love Fårö as it is the former home of world famous Swedish film director Ingmar Bergman.
 Otherwise it is a gorgeous, almost ‘tropical’ island.
 Another natural marvel is Gotska Sandön National Park.
 It really is like being on a tropical island, with azure waters lapping the shoreline, sand dunes and mile upon mile of beach – all to yourself.
-There’s very limited accommodation available on the island.

 If you didn’t know it Gotland was a major Viking trading settlement and a visit to Tofta Viking Village and its 10th century Viking village tells the Viking story wonderfully.
 You also get to throw axes (careful now), bake Viking bread and shoot bows and arrows etc. Otherwise, Gotland has 800 km of coastline, and in summertime that means beaches, sun bathing, picnics and relaxation.